-CRJ 236 / 2036 CRJ Research Methods 3 Credits
+CRJ 2036 / CRJ 236: CRJ Research Methods - 3 Credits

 Focuses on the formulation of research questions covering crime and justice, research designs, data collection, and the interpretation and reporting of these data in criminological and justice-system settings.
 Course content also includes experimental and non-experimental research designs, probability and non-probability sampling techniques, and construction of scales and indexes for research purposes.
-(Contact hours - 45)

-CRJ 257 /2057 - Victimology 3 Credits
+CRJ 2057 / CRJ 257: Victimology - 3 Credits